thearst3rd/autosplitters/README.md

 * Auto start is supported upon starting a level.
 	* The levels which start the timer are configurable.
-* Auto split is supported on level completion.
+* Auto split is supported on level completion and treasure box collection.
-	* The levels which will cause a split are configurable.
+	* The levels/treasure boxes which will cause a split are configurable.